How to create a lead magnet in less than a day (that actually works)

 Save time.
 Recycle your content.

 Repurposing already written content is a great way to shorten the writing process.
-If you’ve already written blog posts or emails that help answer the problem you diagnosed in step one, reuse that content in your lead magnet.
-Just make sure to rewrite the content to fit the lead magnet format you chose in step two.
+If you’ve already written blog posts or emails that help answer your audience’s problem, reuse that content in your lead magnet.

 Your lead magnet is more than just a gift you give people to get their email addresses.
 It’s a tool to bring your prospects closer to a buying decision.
 How so?
 Because it builds trust, and that’s important because people are more likely to buy from those they trust.